alpaka-group/llama/docs/pages/blobs.rst

 Blob allocators
 ---------------

-A blob allocator is used for :cpp:`llama::allocView()` to choose a strategy for creating blobs.
+A blob allocator is a callable which returns an appropriately sized blob given a desired allocation size in bytes.
 There is a number of a buildin blob allocators:

 Shared memory